Los Pollos Hermanos

 Los Pollos Hermanos (/es/; lit.
-'The Chicken Brothers') is a fictional fast food restaurant chain specializing in chicken that was featured in the television series Breaking Bad and its spin-off Better Call Saul.
+'The Chicken Brothers', is a fictional fast food restaurant chain specializing in fried chicken that was featured in the television series Breaking Bad and its spin-off Better Call Saul.
 In addition, the restaurant is mentioned in many training videos created to further expand the universe of the show.
 In the fictional universe of Breaking Bad, Los Pollos Hermanos is featured as a front organization for Gus Fring's methamphetamine manufacturing and distribution, but is also highly regarded by the general public of the Southwest as a regional chain on par with KFC.
 The set used for the restaurant's Albuquerque location in the show was at a series of Twisters locations in South Valley, New Mexico.
 As a result of this, Twisters has seen an increase in business attributed to being associated with Breaking Bad.
 Due to the show's popularity, Los Pollos Hermanos has appeared on numerous occasions as a real-life pop-up restaurant.
-The real life restaurant serves the same menu items as in the show.
+The real life restaurant, also located in Albuquerque, New Mexico, also serves the same menu items as in the show.